How to Create a Project Timeline in 5 Steps (+ Free Scope Template)

 Use Google Sheets for a Project Timeline

-Fit Small Business uses the Google Suite (G Suite) of online productivity apps because they are highly collaborative and a little less technically daunting than Microsoft’s offerings.
+Fit Small Business uses the Google Workspace (formerly G suite) of online productivity apps because they are highly collaborative and a little less technically daunting than Microsoft’s offerings.
 A Gantt-style project timeline can also be created in the free Google Sheets.

 Here are some additional advantages to using Google Sheets for your project timeline: